 The Head of Reference and Instruction Services may give permission for reference materials to circulate, or the librarian on duty at the Reference Desk, if the Head of Reference and Instruction Services cannot be reached for a decision within a reasonable amount of time.
 In the case of such an exception, a reference item may circulate for 24 hours, maximum 48 hours.
-(Check-out procedures performed by Head, Public Services, or in her absence, Head, Technical Services, or Director, Library Services.)
+(Check-out procedures performed by Head, Access Services, or in his/her absence, Head, Technical Services, or Director, Library Services.)

 ODU librarians who provide reference service may supply general information concerning the library's resources, collections, and services, as well as specific aid in clarifying queries and locating information.
 They assist patrons in finding information and in learning how to conduct research to find information on their own.

 Librarians who provide reference service do not supply answers to students' assignments, do students' research, or compile bibliographies of information sources, and they typically refer computer hardware and software questions to the ODU Computer Helpdesk.